krtffl/krtffl.dev/content/posts/testcontainers.md

 ### i don't want to test!!

+me neither.

-do tests. even if you have qa. _do not ever trust a qa._ trust your code to test your code, not a person. not people. and please, not the end user.
+do tests. even if you have qa. _do not ever trust a qa._ trust your code to test your code, not a person. not people. and please not the end user.

-i just want to say something brief here and is more as a reminder to me than anything else. tests really help you out and sometimes - sometimes - you won't break your prod environment thanks to a test, but they are no saving net unless you write good tests. even though.
+tests really help you out and sometimes - sometimes - you won't break your prod environment thanks to a test, but they are no saving net unless you write good tests. even though you do, they barely are.

 > go ahead and write shit code, but at least do good tests.

-i can recall about 4 or 5 times where i deployed a bug into a production enviroment when i was working at adidas. we had about 75% coverage throughout the entire codebase.

-about 2 of them where breaking some functionality in our application. huge impact
+i can recall about 4 or 5 times where i deployed a bug into a production enviroment when i was working at adidas. about 2 of them were breaking some functionality in our application. huge impact honestly

 - allowed users to make returns/exchanges after the exchange period
 - broke the entire exchange use case

-this was worldwide. to all adidas customers.

-and as always, the fix were a couple of lines of code. it is very easy to overlook stuff.
+this was worldwide. to all adidas customers. the latter lasted a whole weekend. and as always the fix were a couple of lines of code. it is very easy to overlook stuff.

-with well-thought tests than actually tested functionality, we would have noticed it.

 ### wasn't this about testcontainers?